Rio Rancho Assault and Battery Lawyers

 Compassionate Rio Rancho Assault and Battery Attorneys Here to Defend You

 Assault and battery charges can change your life, but they don’t necessarily have to.
 At the New Mexico Criminal Law Offices, our Rico Rancho assault and battery lawyers have the experience to be able to look at the facts of your case and determine if there are any defenses that can work for you.
 Each case is different.
 We pride ourselves on listening to the details our clients convey to us, sifting out possible holes in the prosecution’s case, and working with you to get the best possible result for your situation.

-Our firm has spent years defending clients against assault and battery as well as against charges of DUI, Domestic Violence, Sex Crimes, and many other practice areas.
+Our firm has spent years defending clients against assault and battery as well as against charges of DUI, Domestic Violence, Sex Crimes, drug crimes, and many other practice areas.
 Let us put our experience to work for you.
 Call our office, or use our online contact form to tell us about your case today.